shmcfarl/calisti_workshop/03-traffic.md

 Select the menu item at the top-left of the screen and select "TOPOLOGY".
 Select the "bookings" service then select the "Traces" item that is on the lower-right hand side of the window (in the "OVERVIEW" tab).

-In the Jaeger UI, select one of the rows of traces and click around the various spans of the trace to look at the details of the service and spans.

 ![ttapui 2](images/ttapui_2.png)

 In the Jaeger UI you can see the whole call stack in the microservices architecture.
 Click on one of the trace titles (e.g., "bombardier.smm-demo: frontpage.smm-demo.svc.cluster.local:8080").
 You can see when the root request was started and how much time each request took as it hits each service.

 ![ttapui 3](images/ttapui_3.png)